InBrewJ/MonMon-Play/README.md

 ## How to deploy

-- At the moment, Monmon is deployed to a tiny droplet on DigitalOcean
+- At the moment, Monmon is deployed to two tiny droplets on DigitalOcean
+    - One runs postgres + the app
+    - The other runs Keycloak (since Keycloak needs a minimum of 512mb RAM)

 ### Useful commands